FlugfelagidBailAir/TicTacToe/docs/DevelopmentManual.md

 # Development manual

+The purpose of this document is to provide a programmer with information how to implement the project and run it in his environment.
+Development Manual guides new programmers through the project and ensures satisfying programming experience.

-The following manual gives you both information about the software needed to build the program Tic Tac Toe as well as step-by-step instructions to do so.
+Here is the information about the software needed to build the program Tic Tac Toe.
 ## Software requirements
 * Git
 * Java Development Kit 8+